yktoo/yktoo.com/content/blog/0326/index.en.md

 ## Features {#features}

 What's so special about these earphones?
 Quite a bit according to the item description.
-The company advertises //Headphones Pro HD// as a premium product, and that is reflected in its specs, materials used, and ~~particularly~~ packaging.
+The company advertises {{< fl "Headphones Pro HD" >}} as a premium product, and that is reflected in its specs, materials used, and ~~particularly~~ packaging.

 As the name suggests, it's *in-ear headphones*, and they feature a hybrid triple driver: